oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-label/ai-vision-label.md

     <copy>python3 main.py</copy>
     ```

-    Program will run approx. 30 minutes.
+    Program will run approx. 20 minutes.

-## Task 3: Verify Bulk Data labelled images
+## Task 3: Verify Bulk Data labeled images

-1. Verify if all the files have been labelled by our python code.
+1. Verify if all the files have been labeled by our python code.

     ![Data Labeling is completed](images/verify-bulklabel.png " ")